Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/README.md

     - Should I add that you can have Api folder?
   - include the class name ex Api suffix if there is one
 - Change from PascalCase to kebab-case for pages and api calls
-- Set it up so that path "/landing" is set to "/"
 - Logging
   - Exec time
   - Call time (UTC, Local)